KolaczykResearch/fund-domain-networks/README.md

 # fund-domain-networks
-Sage code for computing Dirichlet fundamental domains and the empirical Frechet mean set for the space of unlabeled networks on n vertices.
+Sage code for computing Dirichlet fundamental domains for the space of unlabeled networks on n vertices.

 REQUIRED SOFTWARE: